bbouya/Data_Modeling_Postgres/README.md

 ## Project Description
 In this project, we will apply archetecture of data modeling with postgres and build a ELT Pipeline Using python.

+## Song Dataset
+The first dataset is a subset of real data from the Million Song Dataset.
+Each file is in JSON format and contains metadata about song and the artist of that song.
+The files are partitioned by the first three letters of each song's track ID.